 To update all your packages, use:

+sudo apt upgrade

-sudo apt upgrade Sudo apt full-upgrade
+sudo apt full-upgrade

-Apt upgrade will ensure all your packages are up to date.
-Apt full-upgrade works the same way as apt upgrade, but it will also delete packages that are required for an update, whereas apt update won’t do that.
-For both these commands, apt will only upgrade the packages you installed with apt.
+”apt upgrade” will ensure all your packages are up to date. ”apt full-upgrade” works the same way as apt upgrade, but it will also delete packages that are required for an update, whereas “apt update” won’t do that.
+For both commands, apt will only upgrade the packages you installed with apt.
 If you have installed programs through .tar files, you will have to upgrade them yourself.

 To remove a package from your system, use:

-Sudo apt remove <package>
+sudo apt remove <package>

 sudo apt purge <package>

-Apt remove will remove the package without deleting the configuration files.
-This way, if you reinstall the package, your settings will remain intact.
-Apt purge will remove the package as well as the configuration files.
+”apt remove” will remove the package without deleting the configuration files.
+With this way, if you reinstall the package, your settings will remain intact. ”apt purge” will remove the package as well as the configuration files.

 To remove unnecessary packages, use:

-Sudo apt autoremove
+sudo apt autoremove

 Some packages are auto installed to satisfy the dependencies of another package.
-You will need to use this command to delete them, as these packages will not be auto uninstalled even if the package needing it is uninstalled.
+You will need to use this command to delete them, as these packages will not be automatically uninstalled even if the package requires uninstallation.

 To search for packages, use: